 We have already described what a dehumidifier and humidifier are.
 Here we will just describe what an air purifier is and does before saying which one is better.

-An air purifier’s role is to simply purify the air.
+An air purifier’s role is to simply purify the indoor air.
 Its mechanism draws the room’s air through a filter which removes allergy and asthma triggers as well as bacteria and other germs from the room.
 That filter also removes smoke, mold and other pollutants.

 In essence, the air purifier only purifies the air.
 It does not add nor subtract moisture.
 While the dehumidifier may trap some of those particles its job is mainly to remove moisture.
 The humidifier’s job is to add moisture and does not remove impurities from the air at all.